hoenn/clone/README.md

 ### ssh authentication not working

-Due to a bug in `go-git` you'll likely need to run the following:
+Due to some behavior in `go-git` you'll likely need to run the following:
 ```
 ssh-add ~/.ssh/id_rsa
 ```